 What to Do When You Experience Chest Pain

 If you feel a strong pain that radiates through your back, this is a bad sign.
 This could indicate that the walls of one of your veins has ruptured, and you may need immediate surgery.

 If your pain is more generalized and you feel a little better sitting upright, that means the layer covering the heart is a bit inflamed.
-This condition is called pericarditis, and it is caused by fever, nasal congestion, or pain throughout the body.
+This condition is called pericarditis and it is caused by fever, nasal congestion, or pain throughout the body.
 It is important that you see a doctor quickly.

-This pain is caused by an improper use of force in almost all cases, or heavy exercise, which cause caused inflammation in one or more of the muscles.
+This pain is caused by improper use of force in almost all cases, or heavy exercise, which can cause inflammation in one or more of the muscles.
 When this happens, you will experience a stronger pain when you change positions or breathe deeply.

 Burning in the chest